 If you want to make your lawn neat and tidy for those backyard barbecues, you’ll need to make sure your mower is up to the job.
 And while cutting grass may seem simple, chances are, you’re probably making some common lawnmower mistakes that could ruin your garden.
 Alongside avoiding these lawn care mistakes, taking care of your lawnmower is essential.

 What’s more, it will make life easier, and less work, especially if you want to perfect how to stripe your lawn or how to make your grass greener for a lush lawn.
-Also, here are 5 reasons to buy an electric lawn mower if you're thinking of upgrading.
+Protecting your lawn mower through colder months is essential, so here's how to store a lawn mower, and 5 reasons to buy an electric lawn mower if you're thinking of upgrading.

 So before you prepare to upgrade your garden, here are seven common lawnmower mistakes you’re probably making right now.